obmaz/smartthings_edge_driver/drivers/zigbee-tuya-button/README.md

-# Tuya Button Edge Driver
+# Zigbee Tuya Button Edge Driver
-It is the SmartThings Edge Driver for Tuya Button.
+It is the SmartThings Edge Driver for tuya-platform based zigbee button.
 It supports 1,2,3 and 4 buttons.

-Please see the fingerprint before install.
+## Support Device
+See fingerprint.yml in src

 ## License
 It is released under the Apache 2.0 License.